neilalec/CMP/README.md

 Competitive Matchmaking Platform is a full-stack web app for organising competitive Squad matches.
 Players authenticate with Steam, join queue modes, accept a match when enough players are ready, vote through lobby phases and receive server details once the match is ready.

 I built this as a larger portfolio project to practise real-time application design, backend state management, deployment hardening and testable service code.
 It began as a university honours project and has continued as a community tool used for organised competitive matches, with around 50 active users in a typical week.
-It could potentially develop into a commercial matchmaking service based on demand, it showcases the shape of a production-style web app with persistent state, admin controls and external game-server integration.
+Overall it showcases the shape of a production-style web app with persistent state, admin controls and external game-server integration.

 ## Features